PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     $$
     LANGUAGE plpythonu VOLATILE;

-As you may see above example is going to return JSON object.
+As you may see in the above example, the function is going to return JSON object.
 For instance such a data can be returned directly to a browser without post processing (if you're writing web application).

 To demonstrate you how to call above function from Python please use the following example.